sodiboo/system/README.md

 It doesn't really have any unique hardware; it's just a qemu guest.
 See [`nginx.mod.nix`](./nginx.mod.nix) for a more complete overview of the stuff i host on it; nginx handles all communication with the outside world.

+### iridium

+This is an old Fujitsu "PRIMERGY MX130 S2" functioning as a NAS.
+It has a 500 GB hard drive for the OS, and then i crammed another five hard drives inside it, stuffing it completely full because it only likes to have 3 non-OS hard drives.
+These suckers are held in place by friction!
+No duct tape needed!
+I will trust it with all my data.
+There's not much to say about this, other than that i have "non-genuine RAM" that isn't "covered by warranty" so,, uh, lol.
+Currently i don't do much with it, but i will be using it to host backups, Jellyfin, and maybe some other stuff.
+Might become the brains for home automation and/or personal infrastucture stuff (e.g. wireguard/tailscale, DNS, etc).

 ## Files

 Modules have a `*.mod.nix` extension, which is loaded in [`flake.nix`](/flake.nix).
 The structure of `*.mod.nix` files is essentially `{ <system>.modules :: arrayOf(nixosModule), <system>.home_modules :: arrayOf(homeModule) }`.
 They can also take the flake inputs at the top.